odpi/egeria/open-metadata-implementation/platform-services/platform-services-client/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project, 2019. -->

-# Repository services clients
+# Platform services client

-This module supports two clients to the Open Metadata Repository Services (OMRS).
+This module supports a client to the OMAG Server Platform Services.

-* Local Repository Services Client - calls to the local repository in a remote server.
-This client is used in the OMRSRESTRepositoryConnector used to call remote servers during federated queries.

-* Enterprise Repository Services Client - calls to the enterprise repository services in a remote server.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),